woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fix - Improved Scenario Action styles when using Composite Products v8.0.

 = 1.2.3 =
 * Fix - Declared compatibility with the latest WooCommerce and WordPress versions.
 * Fix - Added support for Composite Products v8.0.